 Throughout Milkman’s journey in the second half of the novel, he will encounter wild coincidences.
 One can stop there and accept them as coincidences, or interpret them more spiritually — it’s almost as if something (Morrison might even call it God) is guiding Milkman in his quest.
 This is a classic trope in Christian literature — even at the protagonist’s greatest point of confusion, God is pointing him in the right direction.

 Over dinner and whiskey, Reverend Cooper tells Milkman about the Dead family’s history.
 The Butlers, a wealthy white family for whom Circe worked for many years delivering babies, were the people who murdered Macon’s father.
-No trial or investigation was ever held, because the Butlers were influential in the community, and nobody with any power cared about a black man’s death.
+No trial or investigation was ever held, because the Butlers were influential in the community, and nobody with any power cared about a Black man’s death.
 After Macon’s father’s death, Circe secretly sheltered Macon and Pilate at the Butlers’ house.
-Milkman is confused that no one tried to prosecute the Butlers or take revenge; Cooper is amused and asks if things are different for blacks where Milkman comes from.
+Milkman is confused that no one tried to prosecute the Butlers or take revenge; Cooper is amused and asks if things are different for Black people where Milkman comes from.
 Milkman doesn’t answer, but asks if he could see the farm where the Butlers lived, thinking that this will be a good time to look for the gold.
 Cooper agrees to drive him there in four days time.

 Milkman’s innocence is plain when he asks Cooper why his grandfather’s murderers weren’t brought to justice.
-In part, this is because he lives in the North, where there is slightly more equality for blacks, but for the most part, he’s confused because he’s been brought up wealthy and powerful, and doesn’t have much exposure to the way blacks are really treated.
+In part, this is because he lives in the North, where there is slightly more equality for Black people, but for the most part, he’s confused because he’s been brought up wealthy and powerful, and doesn’t have much exposure to the way Black people are really treated.
 (There are barely any white people in Song of Solomon.)
 In this way, Milkman’s journey isn’t only a quest to find gold; it’s also, if inadvertently, a personal journey, during which Milkman learns about himself, and about how his race is treated in other parts of the country.

 While Milkman waits the four days for the trip, he meets other men who remember Macon Dead and Macon’s father as powerful, successful men who overcame racism and poverty.
 They’re delighted to hear that Macon owns an expensive car and multiple houses, and Milkman is happy to give them details about his success.